amulyakashyap09/scli/README.md

 - Oauth Tokens have been used for authentication
 - We have slack's auth.test method to check if token is valid or not.
 - Oauth Token expires in 1 day

+## Cautious
+- Slack due to security issues 'INVALIDATES TOKEN' if
+- there are bulk request from that token
 - If expires, please follow the steps:
-  - Create a new slack app
   - Go To your app dashboard in api.slack.com
   - Go to Oauth&Permissions Tab
+  - Go To OAuth Tokens for Your Workspace
-  - Generate New Bot Token
+  - Generate New Bot Token / ReInstall to Workspace
   - Give Your App OAuth Access
-  - Add your app to the channel you wish to interact

 ## Usage
 1. SET SLACK_TOKEN to your .env file `SLACK_TOKEN=YOUR_TOKEN`.